 Ightham Mote is one of the most visited National Trust properties and once you’ve been there, you can see why.

-Did you know that National Trust is a pet friendly organisation?
+Did you know that National Trust is a pet-friendly organization?
 Bring your beloved dogs out to play.
-With 546 acres of land to explore the Ightham Mote will keep you and your four legged friends busy all day.
+With 546 acres of land to explore the Ightham Mote will keep you and your four-legged friends busy all day.

 Standard price per adult is £11 (£12.50 with Gift Aid).